| Updated September 20th, 2004 Please read the

 40-minute "Lighthouse Illumination Technical Edition" video that drew

-reviews, and will be marketed soon.
+rave reviews, and will be marketed soon.
 Dan also produced an 18-minute video

-replacement optics especially for the conference.
+on replacement optics especially for the conference.
 In addition to the ALCC

 National Lighthouse Lens Survey in print form, students and instructors